Print Friendly

 Transitive verb stems (CVC and non-CVC):

-In active and passive I voice (passive II see above), the perfect suffix is –om; when root vowel is –u- the suffix is –um.
+In active and passive I voice, the perfect suffix is –om; when root vowel is –u- the suffix is –um.
 In word final position the vowel of the perfect suffix lengthens (usually not represented in writing).
 Roots that end in a glottal stop, only add –m.

 1. At wilom.